 |BenQ MW612 WXGA|

-When you are looking for a high-quality church overhead projector that will help you showcase hymn lyrics or essential announcements, then ViewSonic PA503S should be in your consideration list.
+When you are looking for a high-quality church overhead projector that will help you showcase hymn lyrics or essential announcements, then ViewSonic PA503S should be on your consideration list.
 Making use of incredible 3600 lumens of brightness, this projector has the prowess to deliver incredibly bright and clear to cater to a massive audience.

-This projector offers a resolution up to Full HD so you can comfortably play all types of religious content on a large screen without worrying about visual quality.
+This projector offers a resolution of up to Full HD so you can comfortably play all types of religious content on a large screen without worrying about visual quality.
 All thanks to the SuperColor technology with a 6-segment color wheel, you will be in awe with the jaw-dropping color saturation and stunning visuals it can deliver on a large screen.

 You can always expect your audience to have high clarity and sharp visuals because a high 22000:1 contrast ratio backs this projector for church.
 Plus, it is loaded with five unique preset viewing modes that ensure the optimum quality for images and texts on a large screen despite the lighting condition.